AaravKhanduja/cse15l-lab-reports/lab1.md

 ![Image](cd-no-arg.png)\
-`cd` with no argument navigates you to the outermost directory.
+`cd` with no argument navigates you to the outermost directory. <br>
 Here, `cd` takes you outside the lecture1 directory.

 ![Image](cat-no-arg.png)\
-`cat` with no argument allows you to write text in the terminal and it prints the same text.
+`cat` with no argument allows you to write text in the terminal and it prints the same text. <br>

 ![Image](ls-no-arg.png)\
-`ls` with no argument tells you the directories and files within your current directory.
+`ls` with no argument tells you the directories and files within your current directory. <br>
 Here, ls prints the lecture1 directory since it is in the workspace.

 ![Image](cd-directory.png)\
 `cd` with a directory navigates you to the directory you are looking for.
-(The argument directory has to be within the current directory)
+(The argument directory has to be within the current directory) <br>
 Here, `cd` lecture1 takes you to the lecture1 directory

 ![Image](ls-directory.png)\